WaterFutures/EPyT-Flow/docs/tut.events.rst

     # Load Hanoi network with a default sensor configuration
     network_config = load_hanoi(include_default_sensor_placement=True)
     with ScenarioSimulator(scenario_config=network_config) as sim:
+        # Note that leakages are only modeled for two flow units.
+        # We therefore change the flow units to cubic meter per hour
+        sim.epanet_api.setFlowUnitsCMH()

         # Place a large abrupt leakage at link/pipe "12"
         leak = AbruptLeakage(link_id="12", diameter=0.1,
                              start_time=to_seconds(hours=2),